Reforming Maternal Care Could Prevent Postpartum Crisis

 Home Visits

-Another option for preventing maternal death is to deliver care to women in their homes—a common practice in the 13 other countries in the Commonwealth report.
+Another option for preventing maternal death is to deliver care to women in their homes—a common practice in the 13 other countries examined in the Commonwealth Fund report.

-These visits, by a midwife or nurse, lead to better mental health and breastfeeding outcomes while reducing health care costs.
-“Midwifery-led care models have been shown to provide care that is comparable to, or sometimes even better than, that provided by obstetrician-gynecologists, or ob-gyns,” the report said.
+These visits, made by a midwife or nurse, lead to better mental health and breastfeeding outcomes while reducing health care costs.
+“Midwifery-led care models have been shown to provide care that is comparable to, or sometimes even better than, that provided by obstetrician-gynecologists,” the report states.

-Hahn, who hired a midwife and gave birth at home, was visited two days after birth, as well as one week, three weeks, and six weeks.
-She didn’t think she would need the appointments but ended up appreciating that she could ask questions as they arose about back pain, bleeding, milk supply, healing, and her newborn.
+Hahn, who was able to hire a midwife and give birth at home, was visited two days after birth, as well as after one week, three weeks, and six weeks.
+She didn’t think she would need the appointments, but ended up appreciating that she could ask questions as they arose about back pain, bleeding, milk supply, healing, and her newborn.

-Home visits are a component of New York’s new pilot program, the maternal home collaborative, that aims to reduce pregnancy-related deaths among Black women by 10 percent in six years.
+Home visits are a component of New York City’s new pilot program, the maternal home collaborative, that aims to reduce pregnancy-related deaths among black women by 10 percent in six years.

 Keeler said supporting moms at home is a missing piece of the solution—especially for those who might not have a family member or friend who will advocate for them, connect them with resources, and offer emotional support.

-Regardless of whether a woman has access to extended medical support, Keeler said moms can take steps to set themselves up for success in the postpartum period.
-Among her suggestions:
+According to Keeler, regardless of whether a woman has access to extended medical support, moms can take steps to set themselves up for success in the postpartum period.
+Her suggestions include:

-• Eat warm foods, which are nourishing.
-Traditional Chinese medicine considers warm or hot foods to be capable of restoring balance after blood loss, decreasing blood clots, and increasing breast milk production.
+• Eating warm foods, which are nourishing.
+Traditional Chinese medicine considers warm or hot foods vital to restoring balance to the body after blood loss, decreasing blood clots, and increasing breast milk production.

-• Practice nesting—Create a comfortable space and set up boundaries to tune out the rest of the world during the first several weeks.
+• Practicing “nesting,” or creating a comfortable space and setting up boundaries to tune out the rest of the world during the first several weeks.

-• Consider bodywork—Arrange for massage, acupuncture, or chiropractic care that facilitates relaxation.
+• Seeking out bodywork, such as massage, acupuncture treatment, or chiropractic care that facilitates relaxation.

-• Join a support group—Find mom and baby classes or community groups.
+• Joining a support group, such as mom and baby classes or other community groups.

 Amy Denney is a health reporter for The Epoch Times.
 Amy has a master’s degree in public affairs reporting from the University of Illinois Springfield and has won several awards for investigative and health reporting.
 She covers the microbiome, new treatments, and integrative wellness.